Cargilfield Preparatory School

-Cargilfield Preparatory School is a private co-educational prep school in Edinburgh, Scotland.
-It was founded in 1873.
-It is a day and boarding school for boys and girls aged 3–13 and caters for approximately 300 pupils.
-It prepares pupils mainly for Common Entrance Examinations or Academic Scholarships required for entry to public schools.
+Cargilfield Preparatory School is a Scottish private co-educational boarding and prep school in Edinburgh, Scotland.

 History

-Cargilfield was founded in 1873 by Rev Daniel Charles Darnell an Episcopalian and a former master at Rugby School and was the first independent preparatory school in Scotland.
+Cargilfield was founded in 1873 by Rev Daniel Charles Darnell an Episcopalian and former master at Rugby School and was the first independent preparatory school in Scotland.
 Originally, the school was located at Cargilfield, a large villa on South Trinity Road in the Trinity area of Edinburgh.
 It was sometimes referred to as Cargilfield Trinity School.
 It largely served as a feeder school to nearby Fettes College.

 In 1899, the school relocated to Barnton.

 In the period 2003–2012, the headmaster was John Elder.
 Among the changes he made to the school was the abolition of homework.

 In 2014, the UK government named the school in a list of 25 UK employers which had failed to pay workers the national minimum wage, for underpaying an artist in residence by £3,739.
 The school responded that it had rectified this situation as soon as it was made aware of it, and apologised.